-SCNM celebrates the hard work and achievements of its students with a Commencement Ceremony at the conclusion of Spring quarter in July and at the conclusion of Fall quarter in December.
+Sonoran University celebrates the hard work and achievements of its students with a Commencement Ceremony at the conclusion of Spring quarter in July and at the conclusion of Fall quarter in December.
 Graduating students will purchase all academic regalia, with the exception of honors recognitions.
-The event is free and open to all family and friends.
-The graduation ceremony is preceded by an MS student reception and activities and awards presentation for ND students, including the ND Gong Ceremony.
+The event is free and open to all family and friends, as venue space permits.
+The graduation ceremony is preceded by various, program-specific award ceremonies.